Calenbadger/Fungi/phylogenetics.md

 ## PCR Amplification
 Used 6uL for PCR so that 1.85ng/uL will give 10+ng (see Qubit) Used GoTaq (cheaper) to optimize annealing

-Primers
-50X TE Buffer diluted to 1X in Falcon tube
-	* 500uL TE Buffer
-	* 45.5mL Autoclave water

-On primers sheet, for 15 nmoles, add 150uL of 1X buffer to get 100uM StockFrom 100uM stock for each of the 4 primers, make a second 10uM stockTake 20-25uL of F and R stock to get ITS F+R 5uM stock
-	* 20uL of 10uM ITS-1-F + 20uL of 10uM ITS-4-R = 40uL 5uM ITS-1-F 5uM ITS-4-R

-PCRBy the book:
-	* 10X Ex Taq buffer should be 10% volume (1uL for 10uL scale)
-	* ExTaq dNTPs = 0.08 * scale (0.8uL for 10uL)
-	* Polymerase
 ### Gradient PCR
 Temps: 54C, 56C, 58C, 60C
 ### PCR